-- 15. Install the radiator cap, start the engine, let it idle for several minutes, and then turn it off. - 16.
+- Install the radiator cap, start the engine, let it idle for several minutes, and then turn it off. - 14.
 Remove the radiator cap to check the coolant level in the radiator.
 If necessary, add sufficient coolant until it reaches the top of the radiator, and then install the radiator cap.

-- 17. Start the engine, and then check the vehicle for coolant leakage.
-If coolant is leaking, have a Yamaha dealer check the cooling system. - 18.
+- 15. Start the engine, and then check the vehicle for coolant leakage.
+If coolant is leaking, have a Yamaha dealer check the cooling system. - 16.
+Install the coolant reservoir cover by installing the bolts. - 17.
 Install the cowlings.